susu880229/GNW/README.md

 10. Run the app again and get the x-y coordinates of the dot positions of the lot where you want them to be (also by mouse clicks).
 Save the values down somewhere for later reference.

 11. In the Processing file `GNWMap.pde`, go to the function `void createGNWMap`.
-If you have a new lot, give it a name (let's call it "newLot in this instance".)
-Under the `PVector[]` initializations, initialize the new dot coordinates by typing `PVector[] dotCoords_newLot = {new PVector(x-coord of dot 1, y-coord of dot 1), new PVector(x-coord of dot 2, y-coord of dot 2), new PVector(x-coord of dot 3, y-coord of dot 3)};`, replacing the "newLot" by the name you have given to the lot and "x/y-coord of dot 1/2/3" by the values obtained in step 10.
+If you have a new lot, give it a name (let's call it "newLot" in this instance.)
+Under the `PVector[]` initializations, initialize the new dot coordinates by typing `PVector[] dotCoords_newLot = {new PVector(x-coord of dot 1, y-coord of dot 1), new PVector(x-coord of dot 2, y-coord of dot 2), new PVector(x-coord of dot 3, y-coord of dot 3)};`, replacing "newLot" by the name you have given to the lot and "x-coord of dot 1, y-coord of dot 1.." etc by the values obtained in step 10.

-12. In the same function, initialize the new lot(s) by typing `addBuilding("newLot", true/false, number of the node that leads into the lot, x1, y1, x2, y2, x3, y3, x4, y4, dotCoords_newLot);`, where newLot is the name of the lot, "true" if the lot's dots should be small-sized and "false" if its dots should be large-sized, the node number is from step 2, and x1, y1 etc are the vertices of the lot from step 9.
+12. In the same function, initialize the new lot(s) by typing `addBuilding("newLot", true/false, number of the node that leads into the lot, x1, y1, x2, y2, x3, y3, x4, y4, dotCoords_newLot);`, where newLot is the name of the lot, "true" if the lot's dots should be small-sized and "false" if its dots should be large-size.
+The node number is from step 2, and x1, y1 etc are the vertices of the lot obtained in step 9.

-13. Comment out the code in `|-Main/Main.pde` that prints the x and y coordinates of the mouse click.
+13. Comment out the code in `|-Main/Main.pde` that prints the x and y coordinates of the mouse click. i.e. type "//" in front of the lines and make sure they are greyed out.

   ![Lines to output X and Y coordinates of mouse click](http://i288.photobucket.com/albums/ll174/twin_friends/Screen%20Shot%202017-03-30%20at%204.30.51%20PM_zpschzar4lg.png)